36 Water vapor and condensates

-If you introduce $N \geq 1$ tracers (i.e. parts of the air that do not belong to dry air), of which $1 \leq N_C \leq N - 1$ are condensed, you need $N$ additional continuity equations.
-If we make the assumption of local thermodynamic equilibrium (all condensates have the same temperature as the gas phase), there is no need to introduce additional first laws.
-The basic approach for the dynamic and thermodynamic coupling of the gaseous and condensed tracers to the equation system for dry air was defined in Section 10.3.
+If one introduces $N \geq 1$ tracers (i.e. parts of the air that do not belong to dry air), of which $1 \leq N_C \leq N - 1$ are condensed, one needs $N$ additional continuity equations.
+If one makes the assumption of local thermodynamic equilibrium (all condensates have the same temperature as the gas phase), no additional first laws need to be introduced.
+The basic ansatz for the dynamic and thermodynamic coupling of the gaseous and condensed tracers to the system of equations for dry air was established in Sect.
+10.3.

 Let $\rho$ be a mass density.
-In preparation, the Crank-Nicolson method is noted with $n$ as the current time step:
+In preparation, the Crank-Nicolson method is written down with $n$ as the current time step:

 \[ \begin{align} \rho^{(n + 1)} = \rho^{(n)} + \Delta t\frac{1}{2}\left(\frac{\partial\rho^{(n)}}{\partial t} + \frac{\partial\rho^{(n + 1)}}{\partial t}\right) \end{align} \]

-At this point we are only concerned with vertical convergence; the other terms are calculated explicitly:
+At this point, one is only concerned with vertical convergence; the other terms are calculated explicitly:

 \[ \begin{align} \rho^{(n + 1)} = \rho^{(n)} + \Delta t\newdot{\rho}^{(n)}_{\text{expl}} - \Delta t\frac{1}{2}\left(\frac{\partial\left(\rho^{(n)}w^{(n + 1)}\right)}{\partial z} + \frac{\partial\left(\rho^{(n + 1)}w^{(n + 1)}\right)}{\partial z}\right) \end{align} \]

-Only the generalized density is treated in the form of the Crank-Nicolson method; the speed is taken from the new time step for reasons of stability.
-The share
+Only the generalized density is treated in the form of the Crank-Nicolson method; the velocity is taken from the new time step for reasons of stability.
+The part

 \[ \begin{align} -\frac{1}{2}\frac{\partial\left(\rho^{(n)}w^{(n + 1)}\right)}{\partial z} \end{align} \]

-is absorbed into the explicit tendency, i.e. defined
+is absorbed into the explicit tendency; that is, one redefines

 \[ \begin{align} \newdot{\rho}^{(n)}_{\text{expl}} \to \newdot{\rho}^{(n)}_{\text{expl}} - \frac{1}{2}\frac{\partial\left(\rho^{(n)}w^{(n + 1)}\right)}{\partial z} \end{align} \]